ahmed6913/whalewallettrackerbot/README.md

 # 🐋 Ethereum Whale Wallet Tracking Bot (screenshots attached with the code above)

-This bot tracks Ethereum whale wallets and sends **real-time notifications** about wallet balances and transactions via **Telegram**.
+This bot tracks Ethereum whale wallets and sends **real-time notifications** about wallet balances and transactions via **Telegram** and **Discord**.
 It's perfect for crypto enthusiasts, analysts, and anyone interested in monitoring large-scale Ethereum movements.

 Notion link for reference - https://www.notion.so/Agile-programing-project-1dd6368c9a0a804e8475c31c097afdb9?pvs=4
 ---